kledvina/flexible-routing/README.md

         results.to_excel(writer, sheet_name = 'baseline')
         [...]

 with your desired output file path and Excel sheet names.
-Currently, the output file name includes the simulation end timestamp.
+The output is an Excel workbook with a sheet containing **average** transportation costs and trip counts for the dedicated, overlapped, full flexibility, and reoptimizatiton strategies across all instances for each problem size.
+We also save the standard deviation, 5th percentile, and 95th percentile outcomes as separate sheets in this workbook.
+The output file name includes the simulation's completetion time.

 Save and close *simulate.py*.

-TODO.
+You can now run the file as is from the command line or other Python interpreter.
 Note that simulate.py does NOT have a command line interface, which is why we needed to directly edit the file as described in the section above.

 ### Defining new demand distributions**